j-andrews7/kenpompy/README.md

 ## Responsible Use
 As with many web scrapers, the responsibility to use this package in a reasonable manner falls upon the user.
 Don't be a jerk and constantly scrape the site a thousand times a minute or you run the risk of potentially getting barred from it, which you'd likely deserve.
 I am in no way responsible for how you use (or abuse) this package.
 Be sensible.

+## But I Use R
+Yeah, yeah, but have you heard of [reticulate](https://rstudio.github.io/reticulate/)?
+It's an R interface to python that also supports passing objects (like dataframes!) between them.

 ---

 ## Installation
-This package will be put on pypi when finished, but it can currently be easily installed with:
+This package will be put on pypi once in a stable state, but it can currently be easily installed with:

 ```
 git clone https://github.com/j-andrews7/kenpompy.git